Type (designation): Japan

-The Imperial Japanese Navy (IJN) began using the Type-Number System in 1921 to designate aircraft accepted for production.
-The numbers used after the word "Type" were based on the number of years that the Emperor Taishō had reigned.
+The IJN began using the Type-Number System in 1921.
+For amaments, such as aircraft, naval guns, and other military equipment, the numbers used were based on the number of years that the Emperor Taishō had reigned.
 Since his reign began in 1912, an aircraft ordered into production in 1921 would have been called "Type 10", the tenth year of the emperor's reign.
 At the end of 1926, the emperor died, leaving his son Hirohito as the Emperor Shōwa, and the numbering system was reset to mark the new emperor's reign.